Khanna, Ludhiana: Toponymy

 Khanna is a Punjabi word, which means one quarter (1/4 or 0.25).
-The city was named thus because it used to be very small, just a quarter of what a normal city should be.

 History

-Khanna has the largest grain market in Asia, followed by the grain market of Rajpura (Punjab).
 History reveals that Sher Shah Suri built a number of sarais (inns) at every 12 to 15 miles along the Delhi-Lahore road.
 One of the sarais was built in this area which is still known as the Purani Sarai (or old inn).
 After the decline of Mughal rule in the Punjab, Banda Bahadur captured the area from Sirhind to Hoshiarpur.
 After that a Jathedar of Dahedu controlled and occupied the whole of the area from Dahedu to Nabha.
 He married his daughter, Daya Kaur, to the King of Nabha.
 When a family dispute arose between the King and his new wife, she left Nabha for good and went back to live with her parents in Dahedu.
 According to Indian conventions she could not remain there forever.
 Therefore, her father gave her a "kann", or a "small portion", of the territory between Dahedu and Nabha that was well known for its agriculture.
 Over time, the pronunciation of the name changed from "Kann" to "Khanna".